-Over many years, the Sesame Workshop logo has changed repeatedly until it became a concise and clear image associated with a feeling of a pleasant home atmosphere.
+Over many years, the Sesame Workshop logo has changed repeatedly until it became a concise, clear image associated with a pleasant home atmosphere.
 How could it be otherwise if the channel’s goal is to promote family values, development, and good interpersonal relationships?

 Meaning and History

 The project was initially not large-scale, so it did not aim to acquire a personal logo.
 The founders only needed an impressive screensaver for the Sesame Street TV series for which it was created.
-However, over time, the owners thought about continuing the program and expanding the list of broadcasts for which they needed an entire TV channel.
-This fact explains the later appearance of the emblem, as the company was established in 1968, and the logo appeared in 1969.
-The studio was long named Children’s Television Workshop, or CTW for short.
-The current name came to it in the summer of 2000, after which the management redesigned the emblem.
+However, over time, the owners considered continuing the program and expanding the list of broadcasts that required an entire TV channel.
+This fact explains the emblem’s later appearance: the company was established in 1968, and the logo appeared in 1969.
+The studio was formerly known as the Children’s Television Workshop, or CTW for short.
+The current name was adopted in the summer of 2000, after which the management redesigned the emblem.

 What is Sesame Workshop?

-Sesame Workshop is a nonprofit organization that owns the eponymous television channel with children’s educational programs.
+Sesame Workshop is a nonprofit organization that owns the eponymous television channel, which airs children’s educational programs.
 It was founded in 1968 by Joan Ganz Cooney and Lloyd Morrisett, who had spent two years beforehand studying methods of teaching preschoolers, their psychology, and how they assimilate knowledge.
 The result of their painstaking labor was the TV series Sesame Street, for which they created their own thematic channel.
 Its headquarters are located in New York.

 1969 – 1983

 Although the logo is text-based and consists of the organization’s name, it is backed by an amazing bas-relief in an old-fashioned style.
 It’s used to confirm that this workshop carries out manual labor, producing a unique product with no analogs.
 The simple inscription, stylized as a child’s wall “painting,” testifies to the playful nature of the project.
-The letters look as though they were painted with a brush on a fence, which is confirmed by uneven lines, carelessness, and streaks, as from paint.
+The letters look as though they were painted with a brush on a fence, as confirmed by uneven lines, carelessness, and streaks.
 Yet, the architectural element looks very solid.
 It takes the form of a horizontal scroll, behind which a human (at the top) and an animal (at the bottom) peek out.

 1975 – 1978